Last Updated: September 21, 2021

 8. WhatsApp is the fourth most popular digital service in the UK.

-The latest WhatsApp stats in the UK tell us that this messaging platform got a 76% positive rating from respondents in an early 2021 survey.
+The latest stats inform us that the messaging platform got a 76% positive rating from respondents in an early 2021 survey in the UK.
 The more interesting bit is that 98%, or pretty much all of the surveyed individuals, had heard of the app.

 9. Nearly two-thirds of Brits would recommend WhatsApp to a friend or colleague.